AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q3-release-activity/24-q3-other-enhancements.md

 >[!NOTE]
 >
->Preview release: June 6, 2024; Production for fast release: With the 24.6 release (June 13, 2024); Production for quarterly release: With the 24.7 release (July 2024)
+>Preview release: June 6, 2024; Production for all customers: With the 24.7 release (July 2024)

 To unify the experience for users not on Unified Shell, the Help button on the main navigation bar has been removed.
 This button, which is not present for users on Unified Shell, linked to the Workfront documentation and was redundant with a similar Help button available for all users in the Main Menu.